6 club athletes standing on track at England champs

 What will be the club competition opportunities across the U12, U14, U16, U18 and U20 age groups?

-As is currently the case, the Home Countries will offer national championship competition for U16s upwards and will provide guidance and recommendations to competition providers on the competition formats and approaches suitable at each age group.
+As is currently the case, the Home Countries offer national championship competition for U16s upwards and provide guidance and recommendations to competition providers on the competition formats and approaches suitable at each age group.

-Other organisations such as leagues, counties, areas and open competition providers will make their own decisions on which of the newly implemented age groups they wish to cater for.
-For example, currently an open meeting may focus on U13s and U15s, post 1 April 2026 they may choose to focus on U14s and U16s, or alternatively they may prefer U12 and U14.
+Other organisations such as leagues, counties, areas and open competition providers make their own decisions on which of the newly implemented age groups they wish to cater for.

-All permitted/licensed events will need to comply with the rules of competition, which will be amended to reflect the changed age groups.
+All permitted/licensed events will need to comply with the rules of competition, which have been amended to reflect the changed age groups.

 Are there competition opportunities for current U11s (year 1 U12s from 2026)?